Best Tank Size for Cleaner Shrimp

 Seasonal Habitat Adjustments for Cleaner Shrimp

 Your Cleaner Shrimp's habitat needs shift with the seasons.
 In warmer months, a 10 gal fish needs cooling options: frozen treats, cooling mats, and increased air circulation around the aquarium.
 Never leave Cleaner Shrimp in unventilated spaces during heat.
-Winter preparation includes draft-proofing the aquarium, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
-Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Cleaner Shrimp's respiratory health.
+Winter preparation includes draft-proofing the aquarium, adding extra substrate for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Transitional seasons require attention to indoor air quality—spring water quality changes and autumn mold can affect Cleaner Shrimp's respiratory health.
 Adjust swimming space routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Cleaner Shrimp's comfort and health across their 2-3 years lifespan.